peteroupc/MailLib/docs/PeterO.Mail.Message.md

  * System.ArgumentNullException:
 The parameter <i>name</i>
 or <i>value</i>
 is null.

  * System.ArgumentException:
-The header field name is too long or contains an invalid character, or the header field's value is syntactically invalid.
+The header field name is too long or contains an invalid character, or he header field's value is syntactically invalid.

 ### AddHeader

     public PeterO.Mail.Message AddHeader(
         System.Collections.Generic.KeyValuePair header);

-Adds a header field to the end of the message's header.Updates the ContentType and ContentDisposition properties if those header fields have been modified by this method.
+Adds a header field to the end of the message's header.Updates the ContentType and ContentDisposition properties if those eader fields have been modified by this method.

 <b>Parameters:</b>

  * <i>header</i>: A key/value pair.
-The key is the name of the header field, such as "From" or "Content-ID".
+The key is the name of the header field, such as "From" r "Content-ID".
 The value is the header field's value.

 <b>Return Value:</b>